 See Playlists and folders to learn more about Anytune Folders and Playlists.

 Double Tap the Tunes category to navigate to the top of the hierarchy.

-Tap the Add button to add songs to All Tunes the current Playlist.
+Tap the Add button to add songs to All Tunes or the current Playlist.

 Importing Song Files to Anytune